Masa331/pohoda/README.md

 ```

-#### Parsing and building something other than invoices
+### Parsing and building something other than invoices

-This gem was build at first for my own purposes with my personal project damedata.cz where i need to work with invoices in Pohoda XML so main focus were always on invoices.
-They are currently only Pohoda entity which can be directly parsed and build through `Pohoda#parse` and `Pohoda#build` method.
+I built this gem for my project [damedata.cz](https://damedata.cz) where i need to work with invoices in Pohoda XML so main focus were always on invoices.
+They are currently only Pohoda entity which can be directly parsed and build through `Pohoda#parse` and `Pohoda#build`.
 However, with just a little bit more work it's also possible to work with any other Pohoda entity.
 You just have to directly interact with Parser and Builder classes like so:

-I will use invoice again for the demonstration but it's exaclty the same for anything else:
 ```ruby
 xml = <<-XML
 <?xml version="1.0" encoding="UTF-8"?>